-GCRD 6385 Educational Technology: Innovation and Design II Prerequisite(s): GCRD 6384
+Educational Technology: Innovation and Design II

 An exploration of comprehensive and scaffolded instructional materials to enhance engagement and improve student achievement.
 This course provides an opportunity to demonstrate advanced understanding of educational technology integration.
 Students will design and create specific curriculum, material, and resources to advance their teaching practice.